18 Amazing Things to Do in NARA, Japan (2024 Edition)

 If you’re in Nara during the warm seasons, sit outside and enjoy kakigōri, a type of dessert made from shaved ice topped with condensed milk, sweet red beans or fruit-flavoured syrups.

-Matcha Tea Things To Do In Nara
+Matcha Tea Things to do in Nara

 Take a break from sightseeing and enjoy some matcha.